2023-2024 PLANNERS are available for PRE-ORDER. Thank you for your valued business.

 • Striving for self-advocacy: Students of any age benefit from knowing how to voice their needs.
 This could be anything from a young student needing help with a craft project to an older student requiring learning or mental health services.
 Foster an environment where students can voice their questions, needs and concerns to advocate for themselves and develop self-esteem.

 • Understanding and accepting failure: With the mindset some students have, they may see failure as a negative character trait, and that impacts their self-esteem.
-Explore those fears in a supportive way, explaining that small mistakes and larger failures aren't a character flaw.
+Explore those fears in a supportive way, explaining that small mistakes and larger failures aren't character flaws.

 • Receiving positive feedback: Encouraging children of any age when they succeed is just as essential to developing self-esteem as coping with mistakes.
 Discuss why encouragement is important, both to give and receive, and have students practice giving and receiving positive feedback.
 Sometimes, it's challenging for us to develop our own self-esteem, so positive words from others can help us understand our talents.